Catalyst Analytics R

 • Consistent indicators

 Indicators are only useful if definitions remain stable and changes are recorded.
-Analytics R supports consistent
+Analytics R supports consistent computation and versioned methods.

 Outcome: fewer contradictions over time